 Having bad credit doesn't mean you can't get a Shared Ownership mortgage.
 It can make things more difficult compared to someone with a good credit score, but it doesn't make homeownership impossible.

 Most big banks aren't likely to accept you for a mortgage if you have bad credit, but there's specialist lenders who'll consider you.
 If you have adverse credit history then you may be asked to pay a higher interest rate or put down a bigger deposit.
-That's why it's a good idea to work with a specialist mortgage broker - someone who's experienced in Shared Ownership and bad credit mortgages, and who'll find you the right lender and the best rate.
+That's why it's a good idea to work with a specialist mortgage broker like us.
+Our Mortgage Experts are experienced in Shared Ownership and bad credit mortgages, and will work hard to find the right lender for your needs.

-Be prepared to discuss your credit history with your broker.
+Be prepared to discuss your credit history with your Mortgage Expert.
 They'll listen without judgement and provide the right advice.
 They can then explain to lenders your reasons for falling into bad credit and what you've been doing to improve.

 Go to our Bad Credit Mortgages page to find out what options you have if you have a bad credit score or have had credit issues in the past.
 If you’re ready to speak to someone, you can make an enquiry now.